Posted by: Jack Henry | January 16, 2020

 Don’t want to get Editor’s Corner anymore?
 Click here to unsubscribe.

 Do you have a question or an idea for Editor’s Corner?
-Send your suggestions or feedback to Kara or <a href="mailto:DBurcher.
+Send your suggestions or feedback to Kara and <a href="mailto:DBurcher.

 NOTICE: This electronic mail message and any files transmitted with it are intended